-UFT members in their last trimester of pregnancy, whether vaccinated or not, have the option to go on leave effective Oct 4.
-First, members must exhaust their CAR days.
+UFT members in their last trimester of pregnancy, whether vaccinated or not, had the option to go on leave effective Oct 4.
+First, members had to exhaust their CAR days.
 If the member exhausts their CAR days before giving birth, the member can decide to start their six weeks of paid parental leave (if eligible) early.
 Members in their first two trimesters of pregnancy must be vaccinated if they want to remain on payroll.

 I do not want to take the COVID-19 vaccine but also do not qualify for an exemption from the mandate.
 Will I lose my job?

-Members who are not vaccinated by Oct.
-1 but do not qualify for a medical accommodation or an exemption will be placed by the DOE on leave without pay effective Oct.
-4, 2021 through Nov.
+Members who were not vaccinated by Oct.
+1 but did not qualify for a medical accommodation or an exemption were placed by the DOE on leave without pay effective Oct.
+4, 2021, through Nov.
 30, 2021.
-Once placed on leave, the member must be offered two options, both of which include one year's health coverage.
+Once placed on leave, the member was offered two options, both of which include one year's health coverage.

 Option 1 - Unpaid Leave

-- The DOE will automatically put you on this leave starting Oct.
-4 if you do not have at least one dose of the COVID‑19 vaccine
+- The DOE automatically put you on this leave starting Oct.
+4 if you did not have at least one dose of the COVID‑19 vaccine

 - You will not qualify for unemployment while on this leave because you are still an employee of the DOE.
 The leave status is what allows your position to be held if you choose to return.